-Speaking of vehicles, many car insurance companies offer a discount if you pay the six- or 12-month premium in full.
-Use a chunk of your refund to do that, and put the rest in a savings account so you can raise your deductible – a simple way to save 10 to 20 percent on your premium.
+Many car insurance companies offer a discount if you pay the six- or 12-month premium in full.
+Use a chunk of your refund to do that, and put the rest in a high-yield savings account so you can raise the deductible on your policy — a simple way to save 10% to 20% on your premium.

 For more tips on cutting car insurance costs, check out “How to Get the Best Possible Deal on Car Insurance.”

 Use the money from your tax refund to pay for classes that will teach you a skill you’ve always wanted to learn.

 Taking classes to boost your skills might be good leverage for a raise at work.
 Or, you could begin training for a new — and more lucrative — career.

 You could start funding a 529 college savings plan, or open an individual retirement account for yourself.
 If you invest your refund wisely every year for a decade or two, you could save up a bundle.

 Think your refund isn’t big enough to bother investing?
 See “How to Get Started Investing With $500 or Less.”